-Six semesters of coursework in Russian language (from first- through third-year Russian) or the equivalent.
+Six semesters of coursework in Russian language (from first-through third-year Russian) or the equivalent.

-Select three of the following surveys: RUSS V3220 Literature and Empire: The Reign of the Novel in Russia (19th Century) [In English] RUSS V3221 Literature & Revolution [In English] RUSS V3223 Magical Mystery Tour: The Legacy of Old Rus' [In English] RUSS V3228 Russian Literature & Culture in the New Millennium SLCL W3001 Slavic Cultures CLRS W4431 Theatricality and Spectacle in the History of Russian Culture
+Select three of the following surveys:

+ocicci tilice of the follows ing surveys.
+RUSS V3220 Literature and Empire: The Reign of the Novel in Russia (19th Century) [In English] RUSS V3221 Literature & Revolution [In English] RUSS V3223 Magical Mystery Tour: The Legacy of Old Rus' RUSS V3228 SLCL W3001 Slavic Cultures CLRS W4022 Russia and Asia: Orientalism, Eurasianism, Internationalism

+CLRS W4431 Theatricality and Spectacle in the History of Russian Culture